 Big Bag of Science

-Sunshine loves checking the mail and always asks me, when I check it, “Is there anything for me?”
-Magazine days are one of the most exciting days in the month (and I always hope their magazines arrive on the same day!!!).
+Sunshine loves checking the mail and always asks, “Is there anything for me?”
+Magazine days are one of the most exciting days in the month.
 Clubhouse is a faith-filled magazine for kids 8-12.
 It includes recipes, crafts, stories and more.
 And if your child is anything like Sunshine, don’t even think about throwing “old” magazine in the recycling.

 Inspirational Red Cord Bracelet